pavlosant/TNA_API/README.md

 Then a message ‘no record found’ should be displayed

 ## Getting Started
-This Django app requires some libraries and they are listed in the file requirements.txt.
+This Django app requires additional python libraries which are listed in the file requirements.txt.
 Please follow the installation steps below to install the app using a virtual environment.

 ## Main Dependencies

 Python 3 (Tested with Python 3.8.2) \
-Django
+Django 4 (Tested with Django v 4.0.4)

 ## Installation

 ### Install Django and python dependencies
+Open a linux or mac terminal and type the following:

 ```
 mkdir TNA
 cd TNA